-The Corporation's auditors are Ernst & Young LLP, Chartered Professional Accountants, who have prepared an independent auditors' report in respect of the Corporation's financial statements with accompanying notes for the year ended December 31, 2023.
-Ernst & Young LLP, Chartered Professional Accountants has advised that they are independent with respect to the Corporation within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Alberta.
+The Corporation's auditors are Ernst & Young LLP, Chartered Professional Accountants, who have prepared an independent auditors' report in respect of the Corporation's financial statements with accompanying notes for the year ended December 31, 2024.
+Ernst & Young LLP, Chartered Professional Accountants has advised that they are independent with respect to the Corporation in the context of the Rules of Professional Conduct of the Chartered Professional Accountants of Alberta.